flynnzac/flynnzac/README.md

 Hi!
-I'm an economist and data scientist based in the Chicago-area, but most of the projects on this Github don't have much to do with that.
-It has some statistics projects but it also has a lot of fun programming projects that don't really have much to do with statistics or economics:
+I'm an economist and data scientist based in the Chicago-area, but most of the projects on this Github don't have much to do with either.
+It has some statistics projects but it also just has a lot of for-fun programming projects:

 1. [SLOBIL](https://github.com/flynnzac/slobil).
 A programming language I wrote on the bus to work from circa 2018-2019 to present that I made the mistake of actually using so it has gotten seriously out of hand for a hobbyist language.
 It has a command-like, TCL-ish syntax with a heavy focus on being easy to use interactively (i.e. from the REPL).
 Many "programs" in the language are just collections of operators you can use in the REPL.